Workstation

 Tips for installing Windows 7 x32 SP1 on Workstation 16.1.2

 This past weekend I needed to install Windows 7 x32 to support some older software.
 After installing Windows 7 x32 I noticed VMware tools is grayed out.
 I then tried to install VMware tools manually but it failed.
-There are a few tricks when installing Windows 7 x32 on to Workstation 16.1.2 and in this blog I’ll cover the the steps I took.
+There are a few tricks to overcome this issue and in this blog I’ll cover the steps I took to resolve.

 So what changed and why all these extra steps?